ChesterHsieh/ChesterHsieh.github.io/_posts/2019-11-18-Ameralla Algorithm Interview.md

    job
 ---
 # Plan & Initial idea
-It's a little bit wired to see the recruter invite me on inde
+It's a little bit wired to see the recruiter invite me on indeed. it has been a year not updating on indeed profile.
+That's extremely important progression on this year.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc4Nzk4MzYyMF19
+eyJoaXN0b3J5IjpbMTQ0MzY2NDgyNl19
 -->